 The title of the special lecture is "The Potential of Digital Content Learned from Hatsune Miku.After introducing Krypton's work and explaining the basics of computer music, Professor Ito said, "Vocaloid is a virtual instrument (sound source) that synthesizes human singing voices.Hatsune Miku is software that sings songs, commercialized by Crypton using Vocaloid technology," he explained.

-When a character was added to "Hatsune Miku," people began to create not only music, but also a figure and post it on the Internet, creating a chain of creativity that spread.Professor Ito explained, "(Hatsune Miku) tends to be thought of as primarily a voice synthesizer and the characters as an afterthought, but thanks to the characters, it was easy to start a chain of creativity.Then, for the rights handling of creative works, he opened a license to the public and a content submission site "peer pro".Professor Ito said, "We have made it a rule that any work submitted to the site may be used for other works by any user of the site.We created an environment that facilitated the creation of creativity," he revealed.
+When a character was added to "Hatsune Miku," people began to create not only music, but also a figure and post it on the Internet, creating a chain of creativity that spread.Professor Ito explained, "(Hatsune Miku) tends to be thought of as primarily a voice synthesizer and the characters as an afterthought, but thanks to the characters, it was easy to start a chain of creativity.Then, for the rights handling of creative works, he opened a license to the public and a content submission site "peer pro".Professor Ito said, "We have made it a rule that any work submitted to the site may be used for other works by any user of the site.We created an environment that facilitated the creation of creative work," he revealed.

 Eleven years have passed since the birth of "Hatsune Miku.As a result of secondary and tertiary creations by creators, the ways of expression have expanded beyond song and voice to include dance, animation, cosplay, figurines, etc., and have been commercialized in fashion, opera, robots, racing teams, games, Japanese drums, popular TV animation characters, and more.Professor Ito said, "We are trying to expand the area (of activity) of 'Hatsune Miku' and collaborate with diverse fields.